Droughts in the United States: Causes

-Regional response
+Government responses

 Certain regions within the United States are more susceptible to droughts than others.
 Droughts can be more damaging than tornadoes, tropical cyclones, winter storms and flooding combined.
 Unlike a hurricane, tornado or flooding, the onset of droughts happen gradually over a long period of time.

 In dry areas, removing grass cover and going with a more natural vegetation for the area can reduce the impact of drought, since a significant amount of fresh water is used to keep lawns green.
 In the Nevada "cash for grass" program, the people are paid to remove grass and put in desert landscaping, which calls for the planting of vegetation which is local in origin and more resistant to drought.

 When California suffered a severe drought from 1985 to 1991, a California company, Sun Belt Water Inc. was established for the purpose importing water from Canada in marine transport vessels formerly used for oil transport and converted to water carriers.
 The idea was commercially viable and Sun Belt Water Inc., was selected by the Goleta Water District to enter a long-term contract.
 When the government of British Columbia reversed its existing bulk water export policy, the change in government policy led to a claim by Sun Belt Water Inc. against Canada under the provisions of Chapter 11 of the North American Free Trade Agreement (NAFTA).